 Cabin Max Backpacks

 I thought I’d do a little review of our Cabin Max Backpacks as we use them quite a lot for travelling.
 We bought them back in 2014 for our trip to Marrakech as it was the first flight we’d been on where we didn’t have any checked bag and they’re still going strong 5 years later!
 When I was trying to find a small cabin suitcase, I weighed up the pros and cons of a cabin-suitcase or a backpack and the backpack won!

 The Cabin Max Backpacks that we bought weigh around 650g, giving us almost our full 10kg Ryanair allowance to use!
-We bought the original Cabin Max Metz bags, as they are Ryanair approved sizes (55cm x 40cm x 20cm) and can carry a total of 44 litres, but they have a whole load of different style and size bags to choose from, and even include some Wizz Air approved backpacks.
+We bought the original Cabin Max Metz* bags, as they are Ryanair approved sizes (55cm x 40cm x 20cm) and can carry a total of 44 litres, but they have a whole load of different style and size bags to choose from, and even include some Wizz Air approved backpacks.
 They come in SO many colours and patterns too!
 We’ve got the blue and grey ones, but they also do things from flowers to polka dots!

 *This is not a sponsored post in any way (but does contain an affiliate link) and all thoughts are my own.